scriptingislife/becksteadn.github.io/_posts/2019-07-12-the-full-guide-to-creating-an-alexa-skill-with-flask-ask.md

 ---
 published: false
 layout: post
-title: The Full Guide to Making an Alexa Skill with Flask-Ask
+title: The Full Guide to Creating an Alexa Skill with Flask-Ask
 ---